uboat.net

 CargoBallast

-History On 7 Aug, 1940, the Maron was requsitioned by the Admiralty as ocean boarding vessel (OBV) HMS Maron.
-On 10 Jan, 1941, the OBV captured the Italian steam merchant Cantal (3178 tons).
-On 7 Apr, 1942, decommissioned and returned to owner.
+On 7 Aug 1940, the ship was requsitioned by the Admiralty as ocean boarding vessel (OBV) HMS Maron.
+On 10 Jan 1941, she captured the Italian steam merchant Cantal (3178 grt).
+On 7 Apr 1942, decommissioned and returned to owner.

-Notes on loss At 15.55 hours on 13 Nov, 1942, U-81 fired two torpedoes at a convoy of four freighters and five escorts returning from the Operation Torch northwest of Oran, Algeria.
+At 15.55 hours on 13 Nov 1942, U-81 fired two torpedoes at a convoy of four freighters and five escorts returning from Operation Torch northwest of Oran, Algeria.
 They heard two detonations after about three minutes and claimed one ship sunk and another damaged.
 The Maron (Master David Hey) was probably hit by both torpedoes and sank.
-The master, 67 crew members and 13 gunners were picked up by the HMS Marigold (K 87) (Lt J.A.S.
-Halcrew) and landed at Gibraltar.
+The master, 67 crew members and 13 gunners were picked up by HMS Marigold (K 87) (Lt J.A.S.
+Halcrow, RNR) and landed at Gibraltar.

 If you can help us with any additional information on this vessel then please contact us.